caseytrombley/joke-app/README.md

 # 🤡 Jokester - Vue 3 Joke App

 **Jokester** is a fun, interactive Vue 3 app that lets users browse, rate, and contribute their own jokes.
-Built using **Vite** and **Vue 3’s Composition API**, it features modern UI enhancements, joke filtering, local persistence, and inline editing—all styled with **Tailwind CSS**.
+Built using **Vite** and **Vue 3’s Composition API**, it features modern UI enhancements, joke filtering, local persistence, and inline editing all styled with **Tailwind CSS**.

 ## 🚀 Features